 Healthcare for other visa types

-Only applicants or holders of a student visa are eligible for OSHC.
+Only student visa holders require OSHC.
 It is recommended (and often a visa requirement) that you have adequate health insurance when travelling on a different type of temporary visa.

 If you or your family are visiting, working, or working and holidaying in Australia, there are other Bupa insurance options available to you.
 You can also contact Bupa at email@example.com for support.

-Australia has reciprocal health care arrangements with a number of countries, including Great Britain, Finland, New Zealand, Ireland, Italy, Malta and the Netherlands.
+Australia has reciprocal health care arrangements with several countries, including Great Britain, Finland, New Zealand, Ireland, Italy, Malta and the Netherlands.
 Visitors from these countries are entitled to limited subsidised health services.

 Most applicants for or holders of a permanent visa are eligible to enrol in Medicare, Australia's health care system.